ripienaar/free-for-dev/README.md

    * [bintray.com](https://bintray.com/) — Binary File storage, free for Open Source.
 Includes SSL, CDN and a limited number of REST calls
    * [cloudinary.com](http://cloudinary.com/) — Image upload, powerful manipulations, storage, and delivery for sites and apps, with libraries for Ruby, Python, Java, PHP, Objective-C and more.
 Perpetual free tier includes 7,500 images/month, 2 GB storage, 5 GB bandwidth
    * [plot.ly](https://plot.ly/) — Graph and share your data.
 Free tier includes unlimited public files and 10 private files
    * [transloadit.com](https://transloadit.com/) — Handles file uploads & encoding of video, audio, images, documents.
 Free for Open Source & other do-gooders.
-Commercial applications get the first GB free for test driving
+Commercial applications get one GB free for test driving
    * [podio.com](https://podio.com/) — You can use Podio with a team of up to five people and try out the features of the Basic Plan, except users management
    * [shrinkray.io](https://shrinkray.io/) — Free image optimization of GitHub repos
    * [imagefly.io](http://imagefly.io/) — Responsive images on-demand.
 CDN fronted image resizing, transcoding, and optimizing.
 100 MB/month for free